jnear/cs202-compiler-construction/lectures/midterm-review.md

 - Atomicity & removing complex operands (Remove-complex-opera*)
 - x86 programming
 - Translation to x86 (Select-instructions)
-- Passes of the A2 / A3 compiler
+- Passes of the A2 / A3 / A4 compiler
 - Stack allocation
 - Register allocation
   - Liveness analysis
   - Interference graph
   - Allocation by graph coloring
 - Typechecking
+- Control flow graphs and continuations

 # Sample Questions